EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Test Mentality.md

 # Test Documents

-## Test Plan
+## Test Strategy
 - A detailed document that describes how a team will handle testing for a product/system
-    - includes details for the test strategy, objectives, schedule, estimates, etc.
+    - includes details for the test plan, objectives, schedule, estimates, etc.
 - it might also be the central location that would specify what other documents are needed (test case document, requirements traceability matrix, etc.)
+- usually contains universal testing practices to be implemented in all projects

-## Test Strategy
+## Test Plan
-- a component of the test plan
+- a component of the test strategy
-- details (more specific than the Test Plan) the testing activities to be done and how to achieve them for a specific application, module, or feature
+- details (more specific than the Test Strategy) the testing activities to be done and how to achieve them for a specific application, module, or feature
 - can also include things like cost and effort estimations

 ## Test Schedule